-Best Practices that will Ensure Success in the PMP® Certification Exam
+Best Practices to Succeed on your PMP® Certification Exam

 Don't try and take the Project Management Professional (PMP)® exam immediately after exam your PMP® exam prep class.
 Similarly, don't wait for months either.
 The right moment is usually between 2-5 weeks after you finish your class.
 A good PMP® Exam preparation course provider will tell you to do more reading and practice exam questions.
 They should also direct you to training products specifically designed for the purpose.
 Additional, on-line or software based training products with training materials that provide you with your 35 contact hours of project management training plus the exam preparation materials that get you ready to pass the exam can even be considered.